irispixel/vscode-dartsass/README.md

 # quiksass vscode plugin

 VSCode plugin to compile .scss files.

-It generates the .css and .min.css files for the given .scss file, on every save.

 The plugin gets activated by opening .scss files.

+It uses the Dart/JS Sass Compiler to generate the .css and .min.css files for the given .scss file.

+By default, the compiler gets activated with every save of the current editor file.
+See `quiksass.pauseInterval` below if that is too agressive.

 ## Install